kirillochnev/mustache/README.md

 ### Components (entity data)

 The general idea of ECS is to have as little logic in components as possible.
 All logic should be contained in Systems.

-But mustache has very weak requirements for struct / class to be component.
+But mustache has very weak requirements for struct / class to be a component.

-You must provide the next public methods (trivial or not):
+You must provide the following public methods (trivial or not):

 * default constructor
 * operator=
 * destructor

 #### Creating components